coffin-glitch/nova-build/TEST_CREDENTIALS.md

 7. You will be logged in successfully

 ## Usage Notes
-- Use carrier account to test: find-loads page, bid-board, offer submission, pricing calculator
+- Use carrier accounts to test: find-loads page, bid-board, offer submission, pricing calculator, messaging
 - Use admin account to test: admin dashboard, user management, offers management, carrier verification console
 - Both accounts are set up in Clerk with proper roles assigned
 - Use these credentials in browser mode for testing different user experiences